Siġġiewi F.C.: History

-In 1972, Siggiewi FC managed to obtain on lease the land at Hesri, where the present Siggiewi Ground now stands.
-The team continued to play in the 3rd Division for many years until, in 1970–71, they became Division III (Sec.
-A) Champions for the first time and were promoted to the 2nd Division.
-They won the 3rd Division Championship again in 1973–74 and once more in 1989–90.
-In the 1996–97 season, Siggiewi FC were promoted for the first time to the 1st Division and played in that division for 2 seasons, but reverted to the lower divisions after 1998–99.
+In 1972, Siġġiewi FC managed to obtain on lease the land at Hesri, where the present Siggiewi Ground now stands.

 Siġġiewi Sports Complex

 As part of the MFA programme of assisting member clubs and affiliated associations to improve their facilities, the association's President Norman Darmanin Demajo inaugurated a synthetic pitch at Siġġiewi which will serve the locality's footballers, including the youths and youngsters in the nursery, in their development.
 The synthetic pitch was inaugurated during the 2010/2011 season.

 Present for the ceremony were Siġġiewi F.C President and Committee, Robert Musumeci (former mayor of Siġġiewi) and Clyde Puli (former parliamentary secretary for youth and sport).

 Youth sector

 Siġġiewi is also the mother club of its nursery, the Siġġiewi Football Club Youth Nursery.
 The youth nursery, caters for children aged between 5 and 16 years, was established in 1992 and is affiliated with the Malta Youth Football Association.
 The youth nursery participates in the under-15 league organised by the Malta Youth FA.